 Email us.
 Send your pitch to email@example.com.
 Email again if you haven’t heard back within a week.
 ThinkProgress pays writers, and we will discuss compensation with you before you proceed with working on a story for us.

 Be concise.
 Give us a sense of who you are and what your idea is.
 If you’ve already published other work, include some links so we can see your writing skills.
 Aim for about three paragraphs.
 Editors usually know within the first paragraph whether your idea works — so make it great.

 Get in touch early.
 We are less inclined to accept completed pieces that are already written.
 We want to talk about your idea, your angle, and your reporting first to make sure we’re on the same page about the end product.
 Tell us what you already have in mind about the story you’re pitching and who you want to talk to in order to find out more.
 Tell us why ThinkProgress readers should be interested.

+Still wondering what to pitch us?
 Check out a few of our favorite recent freelance pieces to get a sense of what pitches work for ThinkProgress: